hzqst/MetaHookSv/README.md

 9. Vertex-Buffer-Object (VBO) "Batch-Draw" optimization and GPU-Lighting for studio model.
 With VBO enabled you will get higher framerate and lower CPU usage.
 You can get maximum at 8x FramePerSeconds than non-VBO mode in extreme case (200k+ epolys with no FPS drop).

 10. Vertex-Buffer-Object (VBO) "Batch-Draw" optimization for BSP terrain.
 With VBO enabled you will get higher framerate and lower CPU usage.
+Warning: this feature may cause the render result differs from the one in original game that: random textures are gone, non-visible terrain in current BSP-node are always visible...

 #### Todo List